hawkinsw/DailyPL/functional-intro.md

 ## Lambda Calculus

 Lambda Calculus is the theoretical basis of functional programming languages in the same way that the Turing Machine is the theoretical basis of the imperative programming languages.
 The Lambda Calculus is nothing like "calculus" -- the word calculus is used here in its strict sense: [a method or system of calculation](https://en.wikipedia.org/wiki/Calculus_(disambiguation)).
-It is better to think of Lambda Calculus as a (albeit primitive) programming language rather than a branch of mathematics.
+It is better to think of Lambda Calculus as a (n albeit primitive) programming language rather than a branch of mathematics.

 Lambda Calculus is a model of computation defined entirely by function application.
 The Lambda Calculus is as powerful as a Turning Machine which means that anything computable can be computed in the Lambda Calculus.
 For a language as simple as the Lambda Calculus, that's remarkable!

-The entirety of the Lambda Calculus is made up of three entities:
+The focus of the Lambda Calculus is the _expression_ and an expression can be one of three entities:
+1. a _name_

-1. Expression: a _name_, a _function_ or an _application_
+2. a _function_
+3. an _application_.

+All functions in the Lambda Calculus are anonymous.
+Defining a function in the Lambda Calculus requires naming the parameter (yes, singular -- more about this later!) and giving an expression that constitutes its body:

-2. Function:  $\lambda$ *\<name\>* `.` *\<expression\>*
+$\lambda$ *\<name\>* `.` *\<expression\>*

+Then there is the application.

-3. Application: *\<expression\>* *\<expression\>*
+*\<expression\>* *\<expression\>*

+An application is, essentially, invoking a function on some arguments.

 Notice how the elements of the Lambda Calculus are defined in terms of themselves.
-In most cases it is possible to restrict _name_s in the Lambda Calculus to be any single letter of the alphabet -- `a` is a name, `z` is a name, etc. Strictly speaking, functions in the Lambda Calculus are anonymous -- in other words they have no name.
+In most cases it is possible to restrict *name*s in the Lambda Calculus to be any single letter of the alphabet -- `a` is a name, `z` is a name, etc. Again, strictly speaking, functions in the Lambda Calculus are anonymous -- in other words they have no name.
 The _name_ after the $\lambda$ in a function in the Lambda Calculus can be thought of as the parameter of the function.
 Here's an example of a function in the Lambda Calculus:

 $$
 \lambda x . x
 $$

 Lambda Calculiticians (yes, I just made up that term) refer to this as the _identity_ function.
 This function simply returns the value of its argument!
 But didn't I say that functions in the Lambda Calculus don't have names?
 Yes, I did. _Within_ the language there is no way to name a function.
 That does not mean that we cannot assign semantic values to those functions.
-In fact, associating meaning with functions of a certain format is _exactly_ how high-level computing is done with the Lambda Calculus.
+In fact, associating meaning with functions of a certain _structure_ is _exactly_ how high-level computing is done with the Lambda Calculus.